 “We don’t have anymore time to waste,” he added.
 “We need people to show them business modules and how they can get into computer programming, get into real estate, get into engineering, get into all the things that … are making this country better.”

-From there, rapper gives us insight on one of his favorite subjects: being a father.
+From there, the veteran MC gives us insight into one of his favorite subjects: being a father.
 Now a father of two, both a girl and a boy, Nas is continuing his journey to learn even more from the next generation.

 What Fatherhood Really Means